Google Workspace CLI¶

 What it is¶

-Google Workspace CLI is a command-line project for interacting with Google Workspace services from scripts and terminal workflows.
+Google Workspace CLI (gws) is a command-line project for interacting with Google Workspace services (Drive, Docs, Sheets, Calendar, etc.) from scripts and terminal workflows.

 What problem it solves¶

-It reduces friction when automating Google Workspace tasks that would otherwise require manual console work or custom API glue.
+It reduces friction when automating Google Workspace tasks that would otherwise require manual console work or complex custom API glue code.
+It provides a standardized, discoverable interface to the vast Google Workspace API surface.

 Where it fits in the stack¶

 Automation & Orchestration / SaaS Automation CLI.
-It is useful when Google Workspace actions need to plug into repeatable scripts or workflows.
+It is useful when Google Workspace actions need to plug into repeatable scripts, CI/CD pipelines, or broader automation systems.

 Typical use cases¶